Our History of Rehabilitation Care

 Spaulding is one of only a select few sites to hold Model System distinctions awarded by NIDRR in Spinal Cord Injury, Burn Injury and Traumatic Brain Injury simultaneously.

 Spaulding Rehabilitation Network partners with Ekso Bionics to test their new exoskeleton, known as Ekso.
 The device gives people with paralysis a new form of mobility.
-Originally designed for our military soldiers, the exoskeleton helps support a person while walking.
+Originally designed for soldiers, the exoskeleton helps support a person while walking.
 Spaulding and Berkeley Bionics incorporated this technology into our therapy program in 2012.

-The Spaulding Rehabilitation Network is formed, bringing together world-class facilities, services, and caregivers for patients who need in-hospital or outpatient rehabilitation care for a wide variety of illnesses or injuries.
+The Spaulding Rehabilitation Network is formed, bringing together world-class facilities, services and caregivers for patients who need in-hospital or outpatient rehabilitation care for a wide variety of illnesses or injuries.

 Spaulding becomes the first private hospital in the country to admit a soldier for treatment of traumatic brain injury; subsequent success in care leads Spaulding to treat several soldiers in the following years and collaborate closely with the U.S. Department of Defense as clinical consultants and research partners.